kathoffman/causal-inference-visual-guides/README.md

 <img src="https://github.com/hoffmakl/CI-visual-guides/blob/master/readme_img/tmle.jpg" width=40%/>

 1. [Targeted Maximum Likelihood Estimation (TMLE)](visual-guides/TMLE.pdf), a doubly robust semiparametric estimation method commonly used for causal inference.
 The guide shows the steps for estimating the mean difference in outcomes, adjusted for confounders, for a binary outcome and binary treatment.
-A full tutorial with `R` code is available on my [blog](https://www.khstats.com/blog/tmle/tutorial/).
+A full tutorial with `R` code will be available soon on my blog.

 <img src="https://github.com/hoffmakl/CI-visual-guides/blob/master/readme_img/Superlearning.jpg" width=40%/>